BoundlessBrains/B112-BoundlessBrains/data/nlu.md

 - am i still a virgin if i use cups?

 ## intent:cups_duration
--how long does it last?
+- how long does it last?
 - durations for using cups?

 ## intent:tampons